-While sorting through photos today for the next instalment of our European adventures, I came across some stunning photos of the “place we call home” and I realised just how easy it is to be complacent about the place in which we live.
+While sorting through photos today for the next instalment of our European adventures, I came across some stunning photos of the “place we call home” in Dalmeny NSW.
+I realised just how easy it is to be complacent about the place in which we live.
 We have been sharing the wonderful places we have discovered in Europe, so I thought I should start sharing some of the beautiful places at our end of the world.

 The aboriginal meaning for the name Narooma – land of clear blue waters is about as apt a description as you will get for our hometown.
 Dalmeny is on the northern end of Narooma, a quiet and peaceful seaside town.

 A little under halfway between Sydney and Melbourne on the east coast of NSW, Australia we have long, sandy beaches, a pristine blue estuary and an abundance of wildlife and natural beauty.